mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 Emotionally, however, scraping off that bloody pulp from the concrete and trying to turn it into something resembling a normal human being is a difficult undertaking.

 Good thing we entrepreneurs were born to do the impossible, right?
-Or at least, born crazy enough to *think* so, wh ich is sometimes all that matters.
+Or at least, born crazy enough to *think* so, which is sometimes all that matters.

 ## Continuing the Journey